machawk1/log/_drafts/2022-12-30-year-in-review.md

 ![Justin F. Brunelle >](/assets/2022-12-30/justin-f-brunelle.jpeg){: .mug}

-After a long period of negotiation, we were ability to solidify a collaboration between Drexel CCI and MITRE Corporation to build upon the "VENOM" project.
-Led by Dr. Justin F. Brunelle on the MITRE end and myself from Drexel, we sought to investigate methods for associating dark web URIs together and be able to provide a persistent identifier to solidify the association.
+After a long period of negotiation, we were ability to solidify a collaboration between Drexel CCI and MITRE Corporation to build upon the "VENOM: Archiving the Dark Web" project.
+Led by <a href="http://justinfbrunelle.com/">Dr. Justin F. Brunelle</a> on the MITRE end and myself from Drexel, we sought to investigate methods for associating dark web URIs together and be able to provide a persistent identifier to solidify the association.

 ![IMLS Logo >](/assets/2022-08-17-imls.jpeg){: .logo}

-In late July 2022, I was information that our grant proposal to the Institute of Museum and Library Services (IMLS) relating to investigating the past and contemporary usage of ads on the web was funded!
+In late July 2022, I was information that our grant proposal to the <a href="https://www.imls.gov/">Institute of Museum and Library Services (IMLS)</a> relating to investigating the past and contemporary usage of ads on the web was funded!
 This collaboration with my PhD advisors, Drs.
-[Michele C. Weigle](https://weiglemc.github.io/) and [Michael L. Nelson](https://www.cs.odu.edu/~mln/) from [ODU](https://www.odu.edu/), as well as my colleague, Dr. Alex H. Poole from Drexel CCI will support both Drexel and ODU students until 2024 to execute the grant tasks.
+[Michele C. Weigle](https://weiglemc.github.io/) and [Michael L. Nelson](https://www.cs.odu.edu/~mln/) from [ODU](https://www.odu.edu/), as well as my colleague, <a href="https://drexel.edu/cci/about/directory/P/Poole-Alex/">Dr. Alex H. Poole</a> from Drexel CCI will support both Drexel and ODU students until 2024 to execute the grant tasks.
 More information about the grant can be had on the [grant summary page](https://www.imls.gov/grants/awarded/lg-252362-ols-22).

 # Dissemination

 ![ASIST Logo >](/assets/2022-12-30/asist.jpeg){: .logo}

-On the dissemination front, Deanna Zarrillo ([@zarrillogical](https://twitter.com/zarrillogical)) from CCI's [Scholarly Communication Lab](https://www.cs.drexel.edu/~ey86/lab.html) presented our work on an NSF Science of Science: Discovery, Communication, and Impact grant; lead by CCI's [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/) ([@erjiayan](erjiayan)), at the [Association for Information Science and Technology (ASIS&T) Annual Meeting 2022](https://www.asist.org/am22/) in Pittsburgh, PA.
+On the dissemination front, Deanna Zarrillo ([@zarrillogical](https://twitter.com/zarrillogical)) from CCI's [Scholarly Communication Lab](https://www.cs.drexel.edu/~ey86/lab.html) presented our work on an NSF Science of Science: Discovery, Communication, and Impact grant; lead by CCI's [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/) ([@erjiayan](https://twitter.com/erjiayan)), at the [Association for Information Science and Technology (ASIS&T) Annual Meeting 2022](https://www.asist.org/am22/) in Pittsburgh, PA.
 The [paper](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/pra2.664), "Collecting Diachronic Affiliation Data for Faculty at HBCUs Using Memento", described some our efforts at exploring the phenomena of Brain Drain from Historically Black Colleges and Universities (HBCUs) by initially leveraging web archives.

 ![ISKO 2022 Logo >](/assets/2022-12-30/isko-2022.jpeg){: .logo}